tschaub/suite/integrationdocs/source/howtouse/import.rst

       *Logging in to the GeoServer web admin interface*

 #.
 On the next screen, enter a name for the project in the :guilabel:`Project prefix` box.
-This name can be up to 10 characters, and may not contain spaces.
+This name can be up to ten characters in length, and may not contain spaces.

    .. note:: The :guilabel:`Project prefix` will be prefixed to the name of every shapefile you import into GeoServer.
-For example, if you import a file named :file:`roads.shp`, and enter a prefix of ``usa``, the resulting layer in GeoServer will be called ``usa:roads``.
+For example, if you import a shapefile named :file:`roads.shp`, and enter a prefix of ``usa``, the resulting layer in GeoServer will be called ``usa:roads``.

    .. figure:: img/importerblank.png
       :align: center